Seine river pollution delays Olympic training as water testing continues

 The Seine's water level is already far higher than normal for July, largely because there's been so much rain over the past several months.
 Paris has had twice the typical amount of rainfall this July.

-The first swimming event scheduled to take place in the river is the swimming leg of Tuesday's men's triathlon.
-The women's triathlon takes place Wednesday and then the mixed relay is planned for Aug.
+The men's triathlon will be followed by the women's triathlon on Wednesday and then the mixed relay is planned for Aug.
 5.

 Paris Olympics chief Tony Estanguet has said if final tests before an event show the river is unsafe for swimming, the event will be postponed, but likely only by a day or two.